tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

 ##### Created: 2/2018
 ##### Created by: Trevor Grant
 ##### Email Support: tjgran01@syr.edu
-##### Created for: Creating a SQLite3 database with all of the public facing reviews for each of the books in the author list.
+##### Created for: Creating a table in SQLite3 database with all release dates for the movies based off of books in the dataset.

 #### What this script does: